phoenixlai833/Joey-Phoenix/docs/configuration.md

 ---
 layout: default
-title: Task 1 | Installing Express.js
+title: Task 1 | Installing Express.js & EJS
 nav_order: 2
 ---
-# Installing Express.js
+# Installing Express.js & EJS
 ### Overview
-This first task of our user guide will walk you through the process of starting a new **Workspace** on VSCode and installing the Express.js library for your project.
+Your first task is to install the *Express.js* and *EJS* libraries for your project.

+In order to install *Express.js* and *EJS*, we first need to create a **Workspace** on VSCode.

+After setting up your Workspace, we need to initialize our project directory which will create a new file called *package.json*.
+We will be checking the *package.json* file later to make sure that we have successfully installed the *Express.js* and *EJS* libraries.

 💭 NOTE: If you already have a designated folder for this project set up on VSCode, you may skip to step 4.